Chase Freedom Unlimited® review: Versatility and value for everyday spenders

 Pros

-The card’s elevated flat cash back rate combined with boosted rates in key purchasing categories makes it a top-earning cash back card.
+The card’s elevated flat cash back rate and boosted rates in key purchasing categories make it a top-earning cash back card.

-For a no-annual-fee card, it has great benefits, including travel cancellation/interruption insurance and complimentary DoorDash DashPass.
+It has great benefits for a no-annual-fee card, including travel cancelation/interruption insurance and complimentary 6-month DoorDash DashPass membership.

 Cons

-• Though generous, the card’s regular 1.5 percent flat cash back rate on general purchases is lower than what you can find on other flat-rate cards.
+The card’s 1.5 percent flat cash back rate on general purchases is lower than what you can find on the top flat-rate cards.

-• Some cash back and rewards cards offer longer intro APR offer periods.
+Some cash back and rewards cards offer longer intro APR periods.

 Why you might want the Chase Freedom Unlimited

-The Chase Freedom Unlimited is an all-around excellent card that has much to offer cardholders.
+From its rewards program to its generous welcome bonus and intro APR, the Chase Freedom Unlimited is an excellent card that has much to offer.

 Rewards rate: Boosted cash back rate in everyday categories